Sunday, 2 June 2024

 Following the tradition of Vedantists like Shankara, Vivekananda considered the rituals and ceremonials of Hinduism to be devoid of any spiritual value.

 Unless performed in the right spirit.
 But this is also the teaching of the Church.
-It is obvious that if light candles in Church in the hope that God will cause your business rival to have a heart-attack, then what you are doing is not religious at all.
+It is obvious that if you light candles in Church in the hope that God will cause your business rival to have a heart-attack, then what you are doing is not religious at all.
 It is a depraved type of magic.

 Worse, an obsession with ritualism had, in his view, led to the moral decay of Hinduism.